pubnub/open-growth/delights/readme.md

 The magic of Open Growth is encouraging engagement from a high volume of customers automatically.
 We can send personalized outreach to customers using any of the **delights** we build.
 Open Growth rounds up our customer's contact information and makes a decision to email, text, call, tweet, facebook post, linkedin message, and even send a slice of cake when we want, all without a human.

-These Delight functions are called at the end of the **delights.js** Event Handler once Open Growth has prepared contact info, a request body for the REST API of the delight, and confirmed the customer should be receiving this delight now.
+These Delight functions are called at the end of the **delights.js** Event Handler once Open Growth has prepared contact info, a request body for the REST API of the delight, and confirmed that the customer should be receiving this delight now.

 Go forth and delight customers ❤️